VisTrails/VisTrails/doc/usersguide/example_scikit_learn.rst

 Basic usage
 ^^^^^^^^^^^
 The |vistrails| sklearn package contains most algorithms provided in scikit-learn.
-In machine learning, the applying an algorithm to a dataset usually means training it on one part of the data, the training set, and then applying it to another part, the test set.
+In machine learning, applying an algorithm to a dataset usually means training it on one part of the data, the training set, and then applying it to another part, the test set.

 Each algorithm in scikit-learn has a corresponding |vistrails| module, which has input ports for training data, and outputs the model that was learned (with the exception of the :ref:`manifold_module` module).
-To apply the model to new data, connect it to a Predict module (for classification and regression) or a Transform module (for data transformations like feature selection and dimensionality reduction).
+To apply the model to new data, connect it to a ``Predict`` module (for classification and regression) or to a ``Transform`` module
+(for data transformations like feature selection and dimensionality reduction).

 .. figure:: figures/example_scikit_learn/transform.png